De la Concorde station: Montreal Metro

 The station is a side platform station, built in tunnel with an open-pit central section in the shape of a cube.
 The upper surface of the cube protrudes out of the earth and is rimmed with skylights, producing a sundial-like effect as the progress of the sun changes the light within the cube.
 The station's decor is primarily bare concrete, metal, and steel, with the platform's ultramarine tiles and enlarged photographs of grass providing colour.

-The escalator shaft from the entrance building to the ticket hall also protrudes out of the earth as a glazed cylinder reminiscent of Norman Foster's fosterito metro entrances in the Bilbao metro.
-The entrance building is split-level, one level providing access to the station and the other to the train station; its glazed front is decorated with a large Metro logo.
+The escalator shaft from the entrance building to the ticket hall also protrudes out of the earth as a glazed cylinder reminiscent of Norman Foster's fosterito metro entrances in the Bilbao Metro.
+The entrance building is split-level, with one level providing access to the street and the other to the train station; its glazed front is decorated with a large Metro logo.

 The train station is located at an upper level and the platforms continue onto a viaduct over Boul. de la Concorde.
 Also at this level is a park and ride loop and bicycle trail access.

 The area to the east of the station entrance is landscaped, with benches and a terrace provided on top of the station cube.
 The footpath leading to the station is the site of the station's artwork, Nos allers-retours (translation: our departures and returns) by Yves Gendreau.
 The sculpture is a series of tangled metal tubes, in the colours of the Metro lines plus purple for the commuter trains, atop a series of poles, representing the paths taken by the users of public transit.